 - problems caused by policies on operation of heating systems.

 In general, the employer remains responsible for providing funds for replacement of heating systems which have reached the end of their useful life and for emergency replacement of heating systems.
-Under local management, funding for general maintenance of heating systems, including replacement of defective parts, forms part of schools’ delegated budgets.

 Many problems result from longstanding faults or inadequacies in school heating systems which local authorities/academy trusts or governing bodies are unable or unwilling to replace or repair.
 Where such faults exist, the following steps should be taken: